codepongo/nbugtrack/README.md

 * Great for Personal Projects (coz, there are no users ;)
 * No bitching in the Comments Area (coz, there are no comments ;)

+(Personally, I use it for everything: notes, todo lists...)

 ## HOW TO RUN: ##

 1. Download and Extract the zip file.